We are the Chihuahuan Desert Education Coalition

 Chair, Rick LoBello

 In addition to Board Chair for the Chihuhuan Desert Education Coalition, Rick LoBello also serves as Education Curator and chair of the Zoo Conservation Committe for the El Paso Zoo and Botanical Gardens.
 As one of the co-founders of CDEC with Diane Perez, Rick’s longtime passion in life has been helping to save endangered species and their related habitats.
-Today, Rick continues his work at the Zoo while also leveraging influence and leadership skills to help people who are trying to legally migrate to the United States at a shelter near my home in Mexico.
 Read more about Rick at ricklobello.com

 Vice Chair, Dora Hernandez